Zeb Spaulding House

-The Zeb Spaulding House is a historic First Period house in Carlisle, Massachusetts.
+The Zeb Spaulding House is a historic First Period house in Carlisle, Massachusetts, United States.
 It is a 2 1/2-story timber-frame structure, five bays wide, with a side gable roof, large central chimney, and clapboard siding.
 It was built c.
 1725, with additions extending from its rear that date to the 18th and 19th centuries.
 Its interior beams have quirk beading, a late First Period feature, and there is a Federal period mantel around the fireplace in the right side parlor.

 The house was added to the National Register of Historic Places in 1990.